 And while…

-This may seem extremely unfair; it’s important to remember that a guaranteed issue life insurance policy isn’t going to require you to take a medical exam or answer any health-related questions.
-So, at the end of the day, a graded death benefit really is the only thing that allows the insurance company to be able to offer one of these “types” of life insurance policies.
+This may seem extremely unfair; it’s important to remember that a guaranteed life insurance policy doesn’t require you to take a medical exam or answer any health-related questions.
+So, at the end of the day, a graded death benefit is the only thing that allows the insurance company to offer one of these “types” of life insurance policies.

 The good news is…

-That while you may have to wait for 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death and may also provide some kind of “return of premium” to the beneficiaries of the insured who do end up dying from natural causes before their Graded Death Benefit expiring.
-So, it’s sort of like buying a small Accidental Death Policy that will ultimately “turn into” a true life insurance policy after a period of time.
+While you may have to wait 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death.
+They may also provide some “return of premium” to the beneficiaries of the insured who do end up dying from natural causes before their Graded Death Benefit expires.
+So, it’s like buying a small Accidental Death Policy that will ultimately “turn into” a true life insurance policy after a period of time.

-If so, don’t fret we the purpose of this article wasn’t to try to make you an insurance expert; it was just to give you an idea of what questions you’ll want to pursue prior to making any decisions.
-This brings us to the last topic that we wanted to discuss here in this article, which is…
+If so, don’t fret.
+The purpose of this article wasn’t to try to make you an insurance expert; it was to give you an idea of what questions you’ll want to pursue before making any decisions.
+This brings us to the last topic we wanted to discuss here in this article, which is…

 From there…